-Gheisariehis one of the most pleasant markets in Iran.
-From its adventurous and beautiful halls to the marketplace to the market, take you like Alice to the wonderland of Isfahan.
-In the past, the market has been the core of the city or space is defined alongside other urban spaces.
-Everybody enters the market encountered different spaces.
-Each of which has a different sense of space.
+Gheisarieh Bazaar in Naghshe Jahan sq - Isfahan is one of the most pleasant markets in Iran.
+From its adventurous and beautiful halls to the marketplace to the workshops, take you like Alice to the wonderland of Isfahan.
+In the past, the market has been the core of the city, or space is defined alongside other urban spaces.
+Everybody enters the market and encountered different spaces.
+Each of them has a different sense of space.
 Factors such as how light enters the market, decorations, materials, shapes, entrances, etc., enhance this sense of space.

 Cultural centers like religious schools also boosted market prosperity.
-Schools like the Kase Garan School, Harmonia, Great Jeddah, he small Jeddah, Mullah Abdullah and...that with a particular Iranian-Islamic
+Schools like the Kase Garan School, Harmonia, Great Jeddah, the small Jeddah, Mullah Abdullah, and...that with a particular Iranian-Islamic

 Times are other attractions that have existed in Caesarea.
 Some of these institutions, called Timche and Sara, are still active.
 The most famous of these are Ardestani Sara, Khani Sara, Aqa Sara, Burnt tree Sara,